 Pineau des Charentes, cognac's lesser-known cousin, came about through a happy accident.
 In the late 16th century, a winemaker unknowingly added grape must to a barrel that still held some cognac eau-de-vie.
 After the mix aged for a few years, he opened it for a taste and—voila!—a new spirited wine emerged.

 Since then, pineau—a combination of fresh or fermented grape juice or must and cognac—hasn't had much of an audience in the U.S. But bartenders across the country have started to focus on the fruity yet nutty flavor of these fortified wines and with brilliant results.
 We uncovered a handful of cocktails at restaurants and bars around the country that incorporate pineau.
-Whether you’re a tequila drinker or a sherry sipper, these are the five pineau drinks to try now.
+Whether you’re a tequila drinker or a sherry sipper, these are the three pineau drinks to try now.

 The bar team at Downstairs at The Esquire Tavern in San Antonio has long praised pineau and always has a bottle on the backbar.
 Recently, a customer asked bar manager Myles Worrell to make a cocktail with it after tasting it on its own.
 The result was an on-the-fly concoction combining pineau with rum, sherry and mole bitters.
 Look for the drink to find its way onto the permanent cocktail list, but in the meantime, stop by and ask Worrell to make one for you.